Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Verification Validation

 It is a static analysis technique.
-Here, testing is done without executing the code.
-Examples include – Reviews, Inspection, and walkthrough.
+In this technique, testing is done without executing the code.
+Examples include Reviews, Inspections, and walkthroughs.

 It is a dynamic analysis technique where testing is done by executing the code.
 Examples include functional and non-functional testing techniques.